 This is how astronomers identified Cygnus X-1 in 1971.
 Cygnus X-1 was found as part of a binary star system in which an extremely hot and bright star called a blue supergiant formed an accretion disk around an invisible object.
 The binary star system was emitting X-rays, which are not usually produced by blue supergiants.
 By calculating how far and fast the visible star was moving, astronomers were able to calculate the mass of the unseen object.
 Although it was compressed into a volume smaller than the Earth, the object’s mass was more than six times as heavy as our sun.

 Several different experiments study black holes.
 The Event Horizon Telescope will look at black holes in the nucleus of our galaxy and a nearby galaxy, M87.
 Its resolution is high enough to image flowing gas around the event horizon.

 Scientists can also do reverberation mapping, which uses X-ray telescopes to look for time differences between emissions from various locations near the black hole to understand the orbits of gas and photons around the black hole.

 The Laser Interferometer Gravitational-Wave Observatory, or LIGO, seeks to identify the merger of two black holes, which would emit gravitational radiation, or gravitational waves, as the two black holes merge.
+(Update: LIGO did it!)